fynecontry/health-checks/README.md

 check_no_network(): Return True if it fail's to resolve Google's URL, False otherwise

+check_system_logs(): Return True if critical errors are found in kern or sys logs, False otherwise

 After running checks "Everything is Ok" will be printed if no errors, otherwise corresponding error message will be displayed.